This day in 2013: The Day the Earth Smiled

-July 19, 2013.
-On this date last year, humanity acquired its third-ever image of Earth from the outer solar system, as the planet Saturn eclipsed the sun from the vantage point of an orbiting spacecraft, and as we on Earth cast our thoughts toward space.
-The Cassini spacecraft imaging team – led by Carolyn Porco – later dubbed this image The Day Earth Smiled.
-Learn more it, and see the first two images of Earth from deep space, by clicking on the links below.
+July 19, 2013 – The Day the Earth Smiled.
+On this date, humanity acquired its third-ever image – and one of the most awe-inspiring space photos ever – of Earth from the outer solar system.
+The planet Saturn eclipsed the sun from the vantage point of the orbiting Cassini spacecraft, and we on Earth cast our thoughts toward space and our tiny place in it.
+The imaging team later dubbed this image The Day the Earth Smiled.
+The two previous images – Pale Blue Orb image by Cassini in 2006 and Pale Blue Dot image by Voyager in 1990 are also discussed below.

-The Day Earth Smiled image by Cassini, 2013.
 On July 19, 2013, NASA’s Cassini spacecraft had been orbiting Saturn and weaving in and among its moons since 2004.
 On that day, the spacecraft was aligned in such a way that Saturn eclipsed the sun as seen from its vantage point.
-With the sun’s light blocked, space scientists captured the third-ever picture of Earth from the outer solar system, and Earth’s moon, from hundreds of millions of miles away.
+With the sun’s light blocked, space scientists captured the third-ever picture of Earth and Earth’s moon, from the outer solar system, from hundreds of millions of miles away.

-As Cassini slipped into Saturn’s shadow that day, it was also able capture images of the planets Venus and Mars, Saturn’s backlit rings, and several of Saturn’s moons, all at once.
+As Cassini slipped into Saturn’s shadow that day, it was also able to capture images of the planets Venus and Mars, Saturn’s backlit rings, and several of Saturn’s moons, all at once.
+You can see the dark side of Saturn, its bright limb, the main rings and the F ring, G and E rings.
+This view looks toward the unilluminated side of the rings from about 20 degrees below the ring plane.

 The occasion defined the first time that people had advance notice they would be photographed from another world.
 NASA invited everyone on Earth to turn skyward and to wave as their image was taken from hundreds of millions of miles away.
 As the day approached, Carolyn Porco, Cassini imaging team lead at the Space Science Institute in Boulder, Colorado, said people should: